timborn/SWR-Protector/readme.txt

     In PCB tool Tools / External Plugins / Reveal Plugin Folder in Finder That's where you put the download.
 There's also a Refresh option in there once it's in place.
 The rest is easy.
 And it works.
+31. Send To Fab: zip file with gerber + drill file output